Jared Polis: Personal life

 Polis was the first non-incumbent openly gay man elected to Congress, and the first openly gay parent in Congress.
 He is also the nation's second openly gay parent to hold state-level government office.
 Polis and his husband, Marlon Reis, have a son and a daughter, born in 2011 and 2014, respectively.
 Polis is Jewish.

 In June 2019, to mark the 50th anniversary of the Stonewall riots, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named Polis one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".
 Polis enjoys video games such as League of Legends.
 His favorite champions include Maokai and Anivia.
 He is also an avid fan of the Colorado Avalanche, Colorado Rockies, Denver Nuggets, and Denver Broncos.
 He is a fan of South Park and interviewed the show's creators, Trey Parker and Matt Stone.

 Polis has declared his love of Taylor Swift's music and has regularly made reference to this in public communications.
 Before Swift's Eras Tour arrived in Denver in July 2023, Polis posted a letter on his Instagram account with dozens of her song lyrics.
-In a March 2024 event on the Denver Capitol steps addressing education funding, he spoke under a friendship bracelet-themed banner with the words "fully funded era" that many speculated was a reference to the Eras Tour.
+In a March 2024 event on the Denver Capitol steps addressing education funding, he spoke under a friendship-bracelet–themed banner with the words "fully funded era" that many speculated was a reference to the Eras Tour.
 In his speech at the Democratic National Convention on August 21, 2024, he used lyrics from Swift's song "We Are Never Ever Getting Back Together".
 In July 2020, Polis donated $1,000 to Representative Ilhan Omar's primary opponent in her 2020 reelection campaign.
-In September 2021, Polis married his longtime partner, Marlon Reis, in a small Jewish Renewal ceremony with family and a few friends at a synagogue in Boulder.
+In September 2021, Polis married his longtime partner, Marlon Reis, in a small Jewish Renewal ceremony with family and a few friends.
+The wedding took place at the University of Colorado Boulder, from which Reis graduated.